kisst-org/kreate-hooy/examples/kubernetes/README.md

 + app1-deployment.yaml
 + app1-service.yaml
 + app1-ingress.yaml

+~/kreate/examples/kubernetes$ git status .
+On branch main
+Your branch is up to date with 'origin/main'.

+nothing to commit, working tree clean
 ````
 - In the first example the files were generated for the second time, so nothing is changed, which is indicated by a period .
 - In the second example the files were removed first, so the files would be added, which is indicated by a plus sign +
+- Note that the files are not really created: `--diff` and `--status` only show what would happen.